bufbuild/protovalidate/docs/standard-constraints.md

 - [OneofConstraints](https://buf.build/bufbuild/protovalidate/docs/main:buf.validate#buf.validate.OneofConstraints)

-## Field-level constraints
+## Field-level rules

-Field-level constraints can be applied to the fields of a message.
+Field-level rules can be applied to the fields of a message.

 ### Extending FieldOptions

 The schema extends `google.protobuf.FieldOptions` to include a new optional named field of type `FieldConstraints`.
-This allows you to specify constraints for fields in your Protobuf schema:
+This allows you to specify rules for fields in your Protobuf schema:

 ```protobuf
 message Example {